rogersgl/tasaR/README.md

 # Note!

-#### This branch is under significant development to improve portability and functionality, and is not yet fully featured or ready for use.
-Readme below is out of date.
+#### This is the early release of verion 0.2.0.
+Functionality has been re-implemented using S4 objects and an improved and more portable workflow for interactive use.
+PANDAseq merging has been vendored into this version, but portability and cross-platform functionality are still to be verified and implemented.
+A GUI wrapper in Shiny is also still to come for this version.

 #### About